diskerror/UtilitiesEx/README.md

 # PHP Utilities Extension

-Experiments with porting PHP objects into C++.
+DEPRECATED experiments with porting PHP objects into C++.
+The PHP-CPP library is useful but does not yield the best execution times compared to Zephir for the same routines.

 *Registry* is a singleton implementing *ArrayAccess* and object access with **LIFO**, Last-In-First-Out behavior.

 *RegexReplace* uses the C++11 standard regular expression library.
-It turns out that even with precompiling it is slower that the built in PHP regular expression API.
-A PCRE2 version is on it's way and it looks to be 20% faster than the built in PCRE APIs.
+It turns out that even with precompiling regular expression it is slower that the built in PHP regular expression API.